To start (or advance) your career as a researcher.

 |Participation on projects in a small group student-mentor environment.||Opportunity to present your research at the 2015 National Conference on Undergraduate Research.|

-This is a new type of REU program providing students with their first formal faculty mentored research experience.
+This REU program focuses on providing students with their first formal faculty mentored research experience.
 We are interested in applications submitted by undergraduates from any university, with a goal of serving students enrolled at institutions where research opportunities for undergraduates are minimal or non-existent.
 Experimental and computational projects in diverse areas of physics and astronomy are available.
 Additionally, multiple institutions across the US host the cohort of participating undergraduate students.
 During this 10-week program, students live on a respective host campus while working alongside faculty mentors and undergraduates from the host institution.
-Interactions among the students in the six-campus REU cohort take place on-line with an end of the summer in-person meeting at Central Washington University.
+Interactions among the students in multi-institution REU cohort take place on-line with an end-of-summer face-to-face meeting.
+For August 2016, this meeting is tentatively scheduled at Millersville University in Pennsylvania.

-The cohort for the 2014 summer REU program have been selected.
-The list of funded research projects for the Summer 2014 REU program are listed below.
+The list of available research projects for the Summer 2016 REU program are listed below.
 Select the appropriate link to learn more about each respective project, including where they are performed.

 |Developing Oxide Materials for Optoelectronic Applications with Dr. Seth King and Dr. G. R. Sudhakaran, University of Wisconsin-La Crosse|